MisterSirCode/certums/README.md

 * Infinity will inherit the sign
 * Any complete array of `0` bits represents 0
 * Any complete array of `0` bits with a negative Sign Bit represents `NaN`

-Certums are fixed-points with small whole number components.
-Quartas are fixed-points where a fourth of the bits are whole numbers, the rest are fractional.
-Dimids are fixed-points with half whole number bits, half fractional bits.
-Acutes are fixed-points that lack whole number bits, instead representing a 0-1 fraction with the highest precision possible.

 Certums and Acutes are quite simple and defined by simple structures, `n` representing bit count: